assad2008/tokyo-python/tokyo-python/doc_src/source/IDB.rst

         Copy the database file.

-        :param path: path to the destination file.
+        :param path: path to the destination directory.

     .. method:: get(key)